ASAP Rocky: Assault in Sweden

-In July 2019, A$AP Rocky was arrested initially for aggravated, then for simple assault in Stockholm, Sweden, after an altercation in the street against a man named Mustafa Jafari and another person that involved A$AP Rocky and three of his entourage on June 30.
+In July 2019, Mayers was arrested initially for aggravated, then for simple assault in Stockholm, Sweden, after an altercation in the street against a man named Mustafa Jafari and another person that involved Mayers and three of his entourage on June 30.
 Jafari was beaten, kicked, and cut with broken bottles when down on the ground.
 He suffered several cuts, requiring stitches, and a fractured rib.
-A$AP Rocky uploaded two videos of the incident to Instagram.
+Mayers uploaded two videos of the incident to Instagram.
 In the first, he and his entourage repeatedly ask two young men, including Jafari, to stop following them as the latter complains about his headphones.
-In the other, created from footage of assorted events, Jafari's headphones break during a scuffle, and he is seen hitting A$AP Rocky's bodyguard with them.
+In the other, created from footage of assorted events, Jafari's headphones break during a scuffle, and he is seen hitting Mayers’ bodyguard with them.
 A woman is also seen in the video, accusing the two men of groping.
-Henrik Olsson Lilja, the defense attorney for A$AP Rocky, maintained that his client acted in self-defense after being attacked by Jafari.
+Henrik Olsson Lilja, the defense attorney for Mayers, maintained that his client acted in self-defense after being attacked by Jafari.

-A$AP Rocky's bodyguard filed a counter-complaint against Jafari, and Jafari was initially suspected of harassment and minor assault or possibly attempted assault.
+Mayers’ bodyguard filed a counter-complaint against Jafari, and Jafari was initially suspected of harassment and minor assault or possibly attempted assault.
 The investigation against Jafari was dropped as prosecutors said he acted in self-defense, after being grabbed by the neck and pushed by the bodyguard.
-A$AP Rocky was arrested after being allowed to finish his gig at Stadion.
+Mayers was arrested after being allowed to finish his gig at Stadion.
 As it was judged there was a risk that he may flee or tamper with evidence, he was kept in custody at Kronoberg Remand Prison until the trial, with two members of his entourage also under arrest.
-A$AP Rocky's ongoing tour was then put on hiatus due to the trial.
+Mayers’ ongoing tour was then put on hiatus due to the trial.